ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Model Building:** The process of developing predictive models to gain insights and make informed decisions based on data analysis.

 **Model Calibration:** Adjusting model parameters to improve accuracy and alignment with the initial design.

+**Model Evaluation:** The process of assessing the quality and relevance of the model before deployment.

 **Model Training:** The process by which the model learns patterns from data.